thiagofst/LE/README.md

 # LE
-The Lane-Emden equation (LE) describe the internal structure of a self-gravitating polytropic object
+The Lane-Emden equation (LE) describes the internal structure of a self-gravitating polytropic object.